tilt-dev/tilt.build/docs/local_vs_remote.md

 ## Remote Builds

-Instead of building images locally, you can build images in Kuberentes with [Kaniko](https://github.com/GoogleContainerTools/kaniko) or [Docker BuildX](https://medium.com/nttlabs/buildx-kubernetes-ad0fe59b0c64).
+Instead of building images locally, you can build images in Kubernetes with [Kaniko](https://github.com/GoogleContainerTools/kaniko) or [Docker BuildX](https://medium.com/nttlabs/buildx-kubernetes-ad0fe59b0c64).

 Tilt's `custom_build` is flexible enough to support this: